The Local Church

 The Great Commandment

 Because loving God is the believer’s highest pursuit, we seek to develop a passionate, personal relationship with the Lord.
-Therefore, we nourish devotion to Christ in all areas of life, including in the classroom, seminary chapel, and personal mentoring.
+Therefore, we nourish devotion to Christ in all areas of life, including the classroom, Seminary chapel and personal mentoring.
 Likewise, we teach and model separation from the world and all elements that would draw us away from Christ.

 The Great Commission

 We believe that the goal and responsibility of the church is to make disciples of all nations.
 Our task, therefore, is to equip men and women to serve and lead in every aspect of fulfilling the Great Commission.
-We highly prioritize the teaching and practice of evangelism, discipleship, and missions.
+We prioritize the teaching and practice of evangelism, discipleship and missions.

-Bob Jones Seminary equips Christian leaders through an educational and ministry experience that is biblically shaped, theologically rich, historically significant, and evangelistically robust.
+BJU Seminary equips Christian leaders through an educational and ministry experience that is biblically shaped, theologically rich, historically significant and evangelistically robust.

 BJU Seminary was founded in 1932 as a historic fundamentalist seminary.
 As such, it has defended the cardinal doctrines of the faith and has rejected ministry movements and philosophies that disparage these doctrines.

-The seminary is also nondenominational, which means that it has not embraced one denominational system of thought.
-BJU Seminary acknowledges that often theological tension exists between theological positions taught in scripture, such as the free will of man vs the sovereignty of God.
+The Seminary is also nondenominational, which means that it has not embraced one denominational system of thought.
+BJU Seminary acknowledges that often theological tension exists between theological positions taught in Scripture, such as the free will of man versus the sovereignty of God.

 BJU Seminary adheres to a balanced dispensational hermeneutic based on

-Just five years after the founding of Bob Jones College, in 1932, a master’s degree in Bible was offered to better prepare men for the ministry.
-Since those small beginnings in the panhandle of Florida 87 years ago, thousands have completed graduate degrees in ministry training through the Seminary and Graduate School of Religion at Bob Jones University.Read Full History
+In 1932, just five years after the founding of Bob Jones College, a master’s degree in Bible was offered to better prepare men for the ministry.
+Since those small beginnings in the panhandle of Florida 91 years ago, thousands have completed graduate degrees in ministry training through the Seminary and Graduate School of Religion at Bob Jones University.Read Full History